km1790/babel-plugin-react-docgen/README.md

 # babel-plugin-react-docgen

+## WARNING!
+This is a forked version of https://github.com/storybookjs/babel-plugin-react-docgen
+> For more info refer to issue: https://github.com/storybookjs/babel-plugin-react-docgen/issues/82

 [react-docgen](https://github.com/reactjs/react-docgen) allows you to write propType descriptions, class descriptions and access propType metadata programatically.

 This babel plugin allow you to access those information right inside your React class.